aplbrain/dandi-docs/docs/index.md

 To start using the archive, head over to the User Guide sections for [Sharing Data](./user-guide-sharing/creating-dandiset.md) or [Using Data](./user-guide-using/exploring-dandisets.md).

-If are a developer and want to know how the project is organized, check out the [DANDI Ecosystem](./getting-started/dandi-ecosystem.md) page in the Getting Started section.
+If are a developer and want to know how the project is organized, check out the [{{ instance.name }} Ecosystem](./getting-started/dandi-ecosystem.md) page in the Getting Started section.